Child-Pugh score

 5. INR or PT

-NOTE: Bilirubin and INR (or PT) are common components in all three scoring systems.
+Note: Bilirubin and INR (or PT) are common components in all three scoring systems.

 View in web app Open in TCML App